tedk13/pui-website/content/docs/components/buttons.md

     <i class="pi-ban" aria-hidden="true"></i>
   </td>
   <td data-label="Behavior">
-    Sets the background to transparent
+    Ghost buttons! 👻
   </td>
 </tr>
 {{< /modifiers >}}

-## Secondary
+{{% anchor name="secondary" %}}

-The secondary platform button.
-Always a round button paired with a Platform icon.
-Can be the default size or large.
+The secondary button was build primarily for usage with icons alone with a fancier hover.
+It can also be used with text.

 {{< code-demo >}}
 <button class="button button--secondary"><i class="pi-download"></i></button>